Pylons/pyramid/docs/style-guide.rst

 Grammar, spelling, and capitalization preferences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use any commercial or free professional style guide in general.
-Use a spell- and grammar-checker.
+Use a spell* and grammar-checker.
 The following table lists the preferred grammar, spelling, and capitalization of words and phrases for frequently used items in the documentation.

 ========== =====
 Preferred  Avoid